simeji/readme_at_repositories/README.md

 After installation, you can display README content, at the top of your project's "Repository" page
 (any directory)

+# Requirements

+Redmine version 1.4 or later
+(2.x is ok)

 # Licence

 **This plugin is released under the MIT license.**